jiahaoli57/FinOL/docs/source/key_features/models.rst

    See :mod:`~finol.model_layer` for more details.

 As a software package, part of the innovation of ``FinOL`` is the pre-implemented models in its model layer.
-These pre-built models serves as a significant advantage for researchers in the data-driven OLPS domain, offering them a solid foundation to build upon.
+These pre-built models serve as a significant advantage for researchers in the data-driven OLPS domain, offering them a solid foundation to build upon.
 By leveraging these models, researchers can streamline the initial phases of their projects, circumventing the need to build complex models from scratch and thereby conserving valuable time and resources.